September 2024 to April 2025

 7 January, 2025 - Tuesday at 2pm Newfoundland Time (UTC -3:30)

-For this session, we were be joined by Dr. Sara Caputo, who recently appeared on the BBC Radio 4 program Thinking Allowed, and Dr. Lucas Haasis, research coordinator and PR manager of the Prize Papers Project.
+In the new year we were be joined by Dr. Sara Caputo, who recently appeared on the BBC Radio 4 program Thinking Allowed, and Dr. Lucas Haasis, research coordinator and PR manager of the Prize Papers Project.
 Our guests shared with us how they got involved with these opportunities and took questions on how to bring academic work to a broader audience.

 We listened to Thinking Allowed: Sea Travel prior to our meeting and visited the Prize Papers website.